devsuoa/coding-101-2019/README.md

 # coding-101
 Library used for the DEVS coding 101 workshop.
 The library consists of two parts.
-The `api` directory contains a REST API used to interact with AWS services such as Comprehend and Rekognition.
+The `api` directory contains a REST API used to interact with AWS services such as Comprehend.
 The `client` directory contains a node module which acts as an SDK for the API.